 Lazenby's question-asking and good relationship with a host of F1 drivers past and present has met he has the respect of the paddock and it leads to the type of interviews that other sports struggle with.

-Martin Brundle has 158 grand prix starts under his belt as a driver, having raced for the likes of Benetton and McLaren among other in his F1 career, but he has found greater success as a broadcaster.
+Martin Brundle has 158 grand prix starts under his belt as a driver, having raced for the likes of Benetton and McLaren among others in his F1 career, but he has found greater success as a broadcaster.

 Brundle made the 'grid walk' famous after transition to the TV show in 1997 on ITV's coverage of F1.
 He has moved to the BBC and Sky as the largest rights package has changed hands over the years – displaying his pulling power.

-A regular for British F1 fans on television for almost 20 years, Kravitz has reported from the pit lane for ITV, BBC and now Sky.
-Rumours that he may not be part of Sky's team in 2019 sparked outrage online and a petition was established to try and keep him on-screen.
+A regular for British F1 fans on television for almost 20 years, Kravitz has reported from the pit lane for ITV, BBC, and now Sky.
+Rumours that he may not be part of Sky's team in 2019 sparked outrage online, and a petition was established to try and keep him on-screen.

-Happily he had his contract renewed and now Ted's Notebook, which airs after the race, is seen as the TV bookend to the weekend's action.
+Happily, he had his contract renewed, and now Ted's Notebook, which airs after the race, is seen as the TV bookend to the weekend's action.

 One of three world champions in Sky's rotation of pundits.
 Hill's involvement in Sky's coverage has ramped up over the years and he is now present at most races.

 He hasn't been as involved this season as in previous years but whenever the European leg of the circuit comes around, Hill's opinions are there to be heard.